Talking Points for Letters to the Editor

 Primacy of the Abortion Issue

-human rights across a broad spectrum….
-Yet abortion and euthanasia have
+commitment to human rights across a broad spectrum….
+Yet abortion and

-become preeminent threats to human dignity because they directly attack life
+euthanasia have become preeminent threats to human dignity because they

-violent act that can never be justified.
-Because victims of abortion are the
+the kind of violent act that can never be justified.
+Because victims of

-- "In a society where abortion is claimed as "a woman's right," the most
+- "In a society where abortion is claimed as ‘a woman's right,’

-fundamental right—the right to life—is denied, and the basis for defending the
+the most fundamental right—the right to life—is denied, and the basis